 The aim of this course is to enable more people to inform and inspire marine mammal conservation.
-This is intensive, in-classroom only, crash training for those working (or hoping to work) as whale watch naturalists, kayak guides, park staff, or others interested in gaining a deeper knowledge of the natural history and conservation of BC's marine mammals.
-It is not possible to only attend part of the course.
-Completion is recognized with a certificate of participation (North Island College students and some participating kayak guides will also undergo a written test).
+This is intensive, crash training for those working (or hoping to work) as whale watch naturalists, kayak guides, park staff, or others interested in gaining a deeper knowledge of the natural history and conservation of BC's marine mammals.
+This is a 3-day course provided in-person.

 **Must be at least 18 years old to attend the course**

 Dates for our 2022 Courses

 (Registration now open - see links below for registration and further details):